 In determining whether a crime involves moral turpitude, courts look to the language of the statute defining the offense.
 They are looking to see whether the law requires a finding of intentional or knowing conduct.
 If a conviction can be based on negligence alone, it does not involve moral turpitude.

 Simply driving drunk or stoned does not meet the standard for moral turpitude.
-This is because a person can be convicted of a Nevada DUI based on his/her driving or blood alcohol concentration (BAC) alone.
+This is because you can be convicted of a Nevada DUI based on your driving or blood alcohol concentration (BAC) alone.
 No finding of intent is necessary.

 Nevada’s “child endangerment” law similarly defines the crime as knowingly placing a child in a situation that harms the child’s physical or mental well-being.4 So under such circumstances, an immigration judge might well find that a DUI that endangers a child is a deportable offense.